-On this item we have a maximum number of 7 colors and there is no extra charge to use up to 7 colors.
-If you want more than 7 colors on this item, you will have to pay a small fee for more colors.
+Please note: On certain items we have a maximum number of colors for no additional charge per color.
+If you want more than the maximum thread colors, you will have to pay a small fee for every extra thread color.

 Can I have garments embroidered in more than one location?

 Of course – as long as there is an option for that.
 Some products may only allow embroidery in one location, such as the jacket we’re using an example.

 For example, the Port Authority Challenger Jacket. provides the option of having your embroidered design on the front of the jacket as listed here:

 Remember, if you have any questions about adding additional imprint areas to your product, don’t hesitate to reach out to our customer service team!